-Two sites at Whitecraig are proposed for development to help regenerate the settlement.
+2.42 Two sites at Whitecraig are proposed for development to help regenerate the settlement.
 Land to the south of Whitecraig is adjacent to the primary school campus and open space and is allocated for circa 300 homes.
-It will include new education and community facilities in line with PROP ED1 and PROP CF1.
-This allocation provides land to expand these facilities and to provide a small local centre.
-A road connection between Whitecraig Avenue through this site to Salter's Road will be required as part of this development.
-An assessment of any land remediation works on the water environment will be required.
-A Flood Risk Assessment will be necessary.
+This allocation also provides land to expand these community facilities if required.
+A road connection between Whitecraig Avenue through this site to Salter's Road will also be required as part of this development.
 New defensible green belt boundaries must be formed at the western and southern site boundaries.

-PROP MH14: Land at Whitecraig South
+PROP MH15: Land at Whitecraig South

-Land at Whitecraig south is allocated for a mixed use development including circa 300 homes, a small local centre, the expansion of the primary school campus and provision of other community uses, infrastructure and associated works as required.
-A road connection between Whitecraig Avenue through this site to Salter's Road must be provided.
+Land at Whitecraig south is allocated for a mixed use development including circa 300 homes, the expansion of the primary school campus and provision of other community uses, infrastructure and associated works as required.
 A comprehensive masterplan for this site that conforms to the Council's Development Brief will be required.
 Any development here is subject to the mitigation of any development related impacts, including on a proportionate basis for any cumulative impacts with other proposals including on the transport network, on education and community facilities, and on air quality as appropriate.